-- · Oversight of Group operational safety reviews. - · Attended briefings from the Risk Management Committee. - · Review of risk appetite statements. - Reviewed effectiveness of the Group's internal control and risk management systems.
+- Oversight of Group operational safety review including responses to any incidents which occurred. - · Attended briefings from the Risk Management Committee. - · Review of risk appetite statements. - Reviewed effectiveness of the Group's internal control and risk management systems.

 Sustainability

 The Group seeks to minimise the impact of its activities on the environment through constant innovation, efficiency and awareness.